 Question: What about my Self-Managed Super Fund (SMSF), is it also safe?

 Answer: Yes.
-But there are things you will need to do once you are bankrupt; In the case of a self-managed super fund and bankruptcy, remember that the Superannuation Industry Supervision Act 1993 rules that a “disqualified person” must not be a trustee of a superannuation entity.
-Basically, if you are bankrupt you can no longer be a trustee of any trust including a super fund.
+But there are things you will have to do once you are bankrupt; In the case of a self-managed super fund and bankruptcy, remember that the Superannuation Industry Supervision Act 1993 rules that a “disqualified person” must not be a trustee of a superannuation entity.
+Simply put, if you are bankrupt you can no longer be a trustee of any trust including a super fund.
 A disqualified person includes a person who is an insolvent under administration, for example, an undischarged bankrupt.

 Dependants Income Limit